hydrobeam/website/content/tech/emacs_setup.md

 Are you tired of using a traditional editor?
 Looking for a break from the monotony... plus a little bit of Doom?

 Look no further!
-[Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier experience for beginners.
+[Doom Emacs](https://github.com/doomemacs/doomemacs) is a *configuration framework* for Emacs that abstracts away a lot of the complexity that goes into perfecting your setup, making it a much friendlier experience overall.
-Doom is a purposely light layer over Emacs and emphasizes performance and startup time, without sacrificing extensibility.
+Doom is a purposely light layer over Emacs that emphasizes performance and startup time, without sacrificing extensibility.
-It lets you configure Emacs just the way you like, while providing sane defaults and convenience.
+It lets you configure Emacs any way you like while providing sane defaults and convenience.
-Through Emacs' amazing packages like `Magit`, `Org` and `lsp`, you can really make the most of your editor!
+Through Emacs' amazing packages like `Magit`, `Org` and `lsp-mode`, you can really make the most of your editor!

-The purpose of this post is to give you an intro to Doom/Emacs and offer an overview of some of its features!
+The purpose of this post is to give you an intro to Doom/Emacs and offer an overview of some of its features.

 I'll be covering:
-- What a typical workflow might look like + how to use Emacs.
+- What a typical workflow might look like.
 - How to configure Doom using its built-in module system.
 - My recommendations for packages, config tweaks + how I like to use Emacs.